 In light of this slow starting spring, and freezing night temperature, I made a vanilla rice pie with strawberries.
 This is twist on a traditional recipe from the South of the Netherlands, called a vlaai.
 A vlaai is a German, Dutch, Belgium pie with traditionally consisting of a bottom and a filling, mostly fruit filling.
 This is a rice filling.
 According to tradition the bottom is made from a yeasty dough and on top of the rice filling you will find a thick layer of whipped cream and chocolate shavings.

 This Vanilla Rice Pie with Strawberries has indeed a yeast dough, filled with something close to a ‘rice pudding and topped with fresh strawberry jam and fresh strawberry halves.
 The finishing touch is some dark and white chocolate shavings.
-The result is soft pie bottom, like a bread, with a filling that is creamy, and not very heavy and a lovely fresh fruity strawberry jam topping with a healthy dose of lemon juice.
+The result is soft pie bottom, like a bread, with a filling that is creamy.
+The pie is not very heavy and a lovely fresh fruity strawberry jam topping with a healthy dose of lemon juice.

-The dough is made from flour, yeast, sugar, butter, 1 egg yolk and milk.
+Make the dough from flour, yeast, sugar, butter, 1 egg yolk and milk.
 The filling is comes together, by cooking carnaroli rice with milk, cream, vanilla bean, sugar and eggs.
 For the strawberry jam I used Ina Garten’s recipe.
 You can use store-bought jam as well, but making jam yourself is not that difficult and nice to do.
-You can control the flavor and, when you make the entire recipe (which I did), you’ll have some extra delicious fresh strawberry jam for your breakfast or lunch :-).
+Additional advantage; you can control the flavor.
+When you make the entire recipe, you’ll have some extra delicious fresh strawberry jam for your breakfast or lunch :-).
 Who wants to turn down fresh jam.

 It’s like a semi fruit pie, like our semi spring at the moment.